The First Reffell Brewery

 William Joseph ran the Black Horse public house and hotel together with the Gomshall Brewery until he died in 1884.
 His sons Alfred John & William Joseph then became joint landlords, enlarging the brewery.
 It was well equipped with an early beam engine, three wells and ample stabling.
 The hotel brougham met the London trains at the nearby railway station and the brewery had one of the first lorries in the area, a chain driven 2 ton Hallford with solid tyres and oil lamps to cart beer to their other public houses.

 In 1926, the brewery and three tied houses were offered for auction.
 At that time the brewery produced three brews; Bitter, Mild and Farmers’ Brew, in order of strength.
 The public houses were the Black Horse at Gomshall, the Prince of Wales at Shere and the Half Moon at Ripley.
 The first two were bought by Young & Company of Wandsworth, and the Half Moon became a free house.
 The Brewery itself was pulled down by the new owners during 1929 to enlarge the Black Horse car park, and the photograph above is just after that date.

 The Black Horse, like most public houses, has needed to change over the years and has been in the recent past a seafood restaurant called Mulligans and a Thai restaurant called the Beau Thai.
 Following a refurbishment it spent another period as a pub called the Gomshall Mill Inn.
-Today it is the Lavender Goose, a source of home furnishings, fashion and accessories with a relaxing café.
+Up until 2021 it was the Lavender Goose.

 Landlords of the Black Horse